ajvsol/public-notes/Currently_studying.md

 					    return sum;
 					  }
 					  ```
-				- Constants are dropped
+				- Constants are not counted
+				  collapsed:: true
-					- 0(2N) -> O(N) and this makes sense.
+					- 0(2N) -> O(N) reduction happens and this makes sense.
 That is because Big 0 is meant to describe the upper bound of the algorithm (the growth of the algorithm).
 The constant eventually becomes irrelevant.
 					- Example:
 						- **N = 1**
 						  O(10N) = 10